Aeroluna/LunaCoopMod/README.md

 Assault Galleons are suppose to be mobile Starports that can turn into aircraft carriers, so lets make them visually match that fantasy.
 Overall increases the production rate of Han's units.

-- Increased Salvage rate from 20% to 40% for Han & Horner and from 10% to 20% for ally.
+- Increased Salvage rate from 20% to 40% for Han & Horner and from 10% to 20% for allies.

 Mira's units usually trade horribly, this should help mitigate that.